NICANORKYAMBA/Fullstack-Dev-Interview/blog_api/README.md

 ]
 ```

-**Error Handling:**
+**Error Handling**

 The API uses standard HTTP status codes to indicate success or failure.
-Here are some examples:
+Here are some examples

 - **200 OK:** Successful request.
 - **201 Created:** Resource created successfully (e.g., creating a new blog post).